Soaring Eagle Advice Column

 Do your ethics match their ethics?
 For example, with GPDR, HIPAA, and other regulations growing, is their team already prepared to work with you to handle these delicate issues when it comes to data?
 Do they already have standards in place that match or exceed your compliance requirements?
 Do they understand that their personal and corporate ethics messaging, protocols, and implementation matter to you and your clients?
 They should know how to protect your data and assist with preparations for audits as part of the job.

 4. Do I Know What They’re Doing?

-Does your remote database management service provider have tools to show you how healthy your environment is right now?
+Does your remote database service provider have tools to show you how healthy your environment is right now?
 Do they have tools to help root out performance issues, i/o, proper indexing procedures, VLFs, and capacity analysis?
 Do they communicate their issues and answers to your questions?
 Do they detect and resolve issues before the issues cause your systems to come to a crawl and cost you money?

 Do they have a ticketing system that creates status reports and allows you to see the work effort that is going on for you?
 Most importantly for you and for them: Are permissions tracked for work that is completed?
 Do they track details about what server/database table and data was affected by those changes, and who committed those changes?
 This is very important for new auditing processes.

 Lastly, ask how deep is their bench?
 What if your primary database caregiver is on vacation, sick, or worse, leaves the job?
 How does someone else pick up the work where that DBA left off?
 What if that person gets stuck on an issue they haven’t seen before; what personnel resources are available to help them?

 The one thing you do not want in a remote services provider is a single point of failure.
 No one person can give you 24/7 support.
 Everyone needs to take care of their personal needs and have some time with family and friends.
 Therefore, you need to know that your primary DBA has a support system.